ricardofrancoli/rand-blend/README.md

 ## Project Overview

 Spotify Genre Blender is an application that leverages the [Spotify API](https://developer.spotify.com/documentation/web-api) to analyse your most listened genres across different time ranges (short, medium, or long term).
-Users can select their favorite genres and generate a new Spotify playlist that blends these genres, creating a unique listening experience
+Users can select their favourite genres and generate a new Spotify playlist that blends these genres, creating a unique listening experience

 ## Tech Stack